-4 At the time this request for interpretation was submitted to NERC, Version 1 of the CIP standards was the FERC-approved version in effect.
+2 In its submission to FERC, NERC explained that, at the time this request for interpretation was submitted to NERC, Version 1 of the CIP standards was the version in effect.
 The request for interpretation was therefore processed referencing CIP-005-1.
 Since then, CIP-005-2 has been submitted and approved by FERC in the North American Electric Reliability Corporation, "Order Approving Revised Reliability Standards for Critical Infrastructure Protection and Requiring Compliance Filing," 128 FERC ¶ 61,291 (September 30, 2009) ("September 30 Order").
 In that Order, FERC noted an effective date of Version 2 of the standards to be April 1, 2010.
 Additionally, NERC submitted a request for FERC approval of Version 3 of the CIP-002 through CIP-009 standards on December 29, 2009.
 On March 31, 2010, FERC approved the CIP Version 3 standards in the North American Electric Reliability Corporation, "Order on Compliance," 130 FERC ¶ 61,271 (2010) (March 31, 2010) ("March 31 Order").
 In that Order, FERC noted an effective date of Version 3 of the standards to be October 1, 2010.
-The changes in CIP-005-2 and CIP-005-3 relative to Version 1 of CIP-005 are not material to the substance of the interpretation request under consideration.
-In this regard, NERC will append the requested interpretation to Version 2 or Version 3 of the CIP-005 standard, whichever is in effect at the time of FERC approval of this interpretation, in lieu of Version 1.
-For ease of reference, the interpretation will be referred to as CIP-005-2a in this filing.
+NERC noted in its FERC filing that, upon FERC approval of the interpretation, the standard that included the interpretation will be referred to as either CIP-005-2a or CIP-005-3a, depending on which version of the standard is in effect at the time of FERC approval.
+Thus, if FERC has not approved CIP-005-3 when it approves this interpretation, the interpretation will be referred to as CIP-005-2a until CIP-005-3 is approved by FERC.